catenax-ng/catena-x-release-deployment/README.md

-# catena-x-release-deployment
+# Catena-X release deployment

-Consortia deployment configuration for Catena-X releases
+This repository contains configuration for deploying Catena-X releases to the Consortia environments.